 About the Massage Therapy Major

 Most massage therapy programs involve 500-1,000 hours of study and practice.
 Along with regular classroom instruction, clinical experiences and lots of hands-on practice are a substantial part of the curriculum.
-Typical college courses include anatomy, physiology, kinesiology, pathology, ethics, and the different techniques of massage, called modalities.
-Classes in marketing and business will come in handy if you decide to work as a freelance massage therapist in the future.
+Typical college courses include anatomy, physiology, kinesiology, pathology, ethics, and different massage techniques.
+Classes in marketing and business will come in handy if you decide to start your own business in the future.

-As a massage therapy major, you must be prepared to practice techniques with other students and test subjects, and be comfortable with partial nudity and the many differences in the human body from person to person.
+As a massage therapy major, you must be prepared to practice techniques with other students and test subjects, and be comfortable with partial nudity and touching strangers.
 You must also be empathetic and be able to remain professional when working closely with another person in an intimate, one-on-one setting.
-You should be physically fit and/or take classes in physical education so you will have the stamina and strength needed to do the physical work required of a massage therapist.
+You should be physically fit and/or take classes in physical education so you will have the stamina and strength necessary to do your job.

-There are over 200 modalities (acupuncture, deep tissue massage, Swedish massage, acupressure, etc.), and many massage therapists choose to specialize in several of them.
-In fact, you will continue to learn new techniques long after you graduate from college.
-If you want to study a specific modality, check with the schools that interest you before applying to see what they offer instruction in.
+There are more than 200 modalities (including acupuncture, deep tissue massage, Swedish massage, acupressure, etc.), and many massage therapists choose to specialize in several of them.
+Most professionals continue learning new techniques long after graduation to ensure they're providing all the services their patients may need.

-As a massage therapist, you will be able to work in a variety of settings, such as hospitals, private practices, private residences, gyms, sports clubs, and spas, or you could even own your own business one day.
+As a massage therapist, you'll be able to work in a variety of settings, such as hospitals, private practices, private residences, gyms, or spas.
+Some massage therapists work as freelancers or launch their own businesses.